-Basic beekeeping doesn’t require huge amounts of money, time or space, and it can be done just about any place where flowers bloom.
-If like to drizzle amber honey on your morning toast or into green tea, you might want to give beekeeping—or apiculture—a try.
+Basic beekeeping doesn’t require huge amounts of money, time or space, and you can keep bees just about any place where flowers bloom.
+If like to drizzle amber honey on your morning toast or into green tea, you might want to try out beekeeping—also called apiculture.

 Our country could certainly use some new beekeepers.
 According to Troy Fore, executive director of the American Beekeeping Federation, there are an estimated 100,000 hobby beekeepers in the United States, down from 200,000 in the 1970s.